fbjorn/pot-websites/gatsby/src/pages/md-pages/01-15-2019-create-data-products/index.md

 # 4. Create data product in Platform of Trust

 You can create the data product with Product API (see documentation).
+In the example you'll attach the data product to translator as well.
 An example:

 ```